michielfbr/jaamo_photo_exporter/README.md

 3. Run the script: `elixir jaamo_photo_exporter.exs`
    If the input is located in another file, pass the path to it like this:
    `INPUT_FILE=input/example.html elixir jaamo_photo_exporter.exs`
-4. Output can be found in the `output` foler
+4. Output can be found in the `output` folder

 Give it a try: `INPUT_FILE=input/example.html elixir jaamo_photo_exporter.exs`